phurwicz/hover/docs/pages/tutorial/t1-active-learning.md

 ## **Recap: Data & Embeddings**

 Let's preprare a dataset with embeddings.
-This is exactly the same as in the [quickstart](../t0-quickstart/):
+This is almost the same as in the [quickstart](../t0-quickstart/):

 <pre data-executable>
-{!docs/snippets/py/t0-0-dataset-text.txt!}
+{!docs/snippets/py/tz-dataset-text-full.txt!}
 </pre><br>

 <pre data-executable>